-Palfreys were also ridden by knights in the Medieval Ages, although they were more often used as transport than as a war horse.
+Palfreys were also ridden by knights in the Medieval Ages, although they were more often used as transport than as war horses.
 They were smaller than Destriers and offered a smoother and more comfortable ride over long distances.
 Despite not being used in battle as often, they could cost as much as the highly revered Destrier war horse.

-Strictly speaking the Destrier, Palfrey, and Courser horses were not breeds as we understand them today, but were types of horse with shared characteristics.
-A Destrier could be thought of as a war horse, a courser as a strike horse, and a palfrey as long-distance transport.
+Strictly speaking, the Destrier, Palfrey, and Courser horses were not breeds as we understand them today, but were types of horse with shared characteristics.
+A Destrier could be thought of as a war horse, a Courser as a strike horse, and a Palfrey as long-distance transport.

-The courser was short, light, and extremely nimble.
+The Courser was short, light, and extremely nimble.
 They were used as a highly mobile unit and were preferred to heavy cavalry horses for rapid strikes.
 These horses were ridden without armor and were often deployed for specific missions and quick attacks.

 War Horse Breeds